An explosion ripped through the remote

 Grey District Mayor, when discussing the Australian robot, says: “It would tell us if they’re dead or alive - it’s that simple.”

 Video of the explosion is expected to be released at 5.30pm to the families attending the briefing held by Whittall.

 Pike River Mine entrance

-Father of missing miner Zen Drew, told the media that the footage was “informative and enlightening.”
+Father of missing miner Zen Drew, told the media that the footage he saw was “informative and enlightening.”

 They confirm the situation is “bleak”.
 Police minister Judith Collins believes the police have done a fantastic job.

 Police Commissioner Howard Broad says the mine is an extremely dangerous situation - “I can’t stress that enough”.

 The Police force say the footage of the blast “was continuous and the frightening thing is, it was probably up to 2.5km from the source.”

 Whittall says the drilling experienced significant delay and is now at the 145-150m mark with 10m to go.

 A Camera was lowered to the ‘fresh air’ space and showed minor damage to area.
 But no sign of the miners.

 Video of footage from explosion shown to the media.
 Whittall says it’s ‘not new’ but strong symbol of the ‘violence.’

 He says he didn’t deliberately withhold the footage, but 'time has coupled with the magnitude of the blast.’